nhoizey/jekyll-postfiles/README.md

 Just put the images (and PDFs, etc.) in the same folder as your Markdown files, or even subfolders, and use the standard Markdown image syntax, with a relative path.

+## Compatibility

+:warning: This plugin is not supported by Github Pages, host your site on services like https://netlify.com which support third party plugins.

 ## Contributing

 Thanks for your interest in contributing!
 There are many ways to contribute to this project.
 [Get started here](https://github.com/nhoizey/jekyll-postfiles/blob/master/CONTRIBUTING.md).